jadecobra/python_tdd_exercises/source/truth_table/nullary_unary_operations.rst

 what is next?
 *************************************************************************************

-:ref:`Would you like to test binary operations? they take only two inputs<truth table: Binary Operations>`
+:ref:`Would you like to test binary operations?
+They take only two inputs.<truth table: Binary Operations>`

 ----